w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 #### parent-id

-Represents the ID of this call as known by the caller as 8-byte array.
+Contains the ID of this call as known by the caller as 8-byte array represented as hexadecimal string.

 **Example:** `00f067aa0ba902b7`.